marcushobson/tidy-windows-ten-tweaks/README.md

 Windows 10.
 Some might work on earlier versions, such as 8, but many will be redundant for earlier iterations of Windows.

 ## What's in the pipeline?
 Tweaks that require user input.
 Some of these are ready, I just need to find the time to present them nicely.
+This means that a **Modify-** prefix is likely to appear at some point, too.

 ## Can I contribute?
 Feel free, that's why it's public!